Nemo-Robotics/robovibe/README.md

 $ yarn run web:build:prod

 # To build and run the web app using docker:
-$ docker build . -t lichtblick
+$ docker build . -t robovibe
-$ docker run -p 8080:8080 lichtblick
+$ docker run -p 8080:8080 robovibe

 # It is possible to clean up build files using the following command:
 $ yarn run clean